Study: San Diego’s $47B Manufacturing sector supports 121K jobs, a third of which are in small businesses

 What’s next?

 This blog post is a part of a larger series in celebration of Manufacturing Month.
 Click here to look at our previous deep dive on San Diego’s unique manufacturing strengths and opportunities.
-Stay tuned for next week’s blog on our region’s cross-border advantages in the manufacturing industry, and for a full analytical manufacturing report at the end of the month.
+To read our full analytical manufacturing report click here.

 Manufacturing in San Diego: More vital than you think

-This blog post is a part of a larger series in celebration of Manufacturing Month, sharing key trends from an upcoming report on San Diego’s Manufacturing sector.
-To be the first to read the new report:
+This blog post is a part of a larger series in celebration of Manufacturing Month, sharing key trends from our report on San Diego’s Manufacturing sector.

 San Diego is known for its sunny coastlines, vibrant tourism, and thriving biotech industry, but its Manufacturing sector is equally as diverse and dynamic.
 Manufacturing in the region is done using the most cutting-edge technology as well as traditional craftsmanship.
 This diversity reflects the region’s ability to adapt and evolve while creating a robust economic landscape with opportunities across a variety of industries.